ihucos/plash/README.md

 	{myapp/devrequirements.txt}
 	true
 ```
-This could be inside an executable file named ./python in your project root or in a `bin` folder in your project root and commited to version control.
+This could be inside an executable file named ./python or inside a bin folder in your project root and checked into version control.
-That way you will have a python that executes your app inside a container.
-Note with this example how you can export MYAPP_DEVREQUIREMENTS=1 in your development shell to also get comforts like e.g. ipdb in your container.
+That way you will have a python that executes your app inside a container with the required libraries.
+Note with this example how you can export MYAPP_DEVREQUIREMENTS=1 in  to also get comforts like e.g. ipdb in your container.

 ## Roadmap
 This is an alpha release.
 The next step is to get a stable minimalistic stdlib that is easy to understand and fits the needs of building images.
 I'd actually like to see docker only as a backend that can be used and actually rely on runc/libcontainer.
 The configuration management part of plash should be very leightweight, transparent and decopuled.
 I do not want to create the next ansible or turing complete scripting language.
 The vision of containers in plash is that they actually only isolate the file system, like a chroot.
 Other resources should be accesible inside the container.
 It should play well with the UNIX world, if you need something like `docker-compose`, use `supervisord`.
-If you need more isolation existing tools should be used.
+If you need more isolation existing tools can be used.